Converting HTML to a Jupyter Notebook (.ipynb)

 How to Install Python Packages using conda

-In this section, we are going to learn how to install the needed packages using the packages manager conda.
+In this section, we will learn how to install the needed packages using the packages manager conda.
 First, open up the Anaconda Powershell Prompt

 Now, we are ready to install BeautifulSoup4.